T

 Insider tips

-• Learn a few basic Arabic phrases; it's appreciated.
+• Learn a few basic Arabic phrases; it's appreciated by locals.

-• Stay hydrated by drinking bottled water only.
+• Stay hydrated by drinking plenty of bottled water.

-• Download offline maps of Cairo for navigation.
+• Download offline maps for easier navigation.

 Packing highlights